Facebook brings apps, businesses to Messenger service

 Facebook has amassed a collection of mobile apps in recent years, including photo-sharing app Instagram and messaging service WhatsApp, which Facebook acquired for $19 billion in 2014.
 But the spotlight was on Messenger during the first day of the two-day event.

-Facebook hopes to turn its messaging service into one that operates independently of the company's social media network as it faces intensifying competition from Twitter Inc (TWTR.N) and Google Inc (GOOGL.O), as well as fast-growing messaging apps such as Snapchat and WeChat.
+Facebook hopes to turn its messaging service into one that operates independently of the company's social media network as it faces intensifying competition from Twitter Inc and Google Inc, as well as fast-growing messaging apps such as Snapchat and WeChat.

 David Marcus, Facebook's head of messaging products, said in an interview the service was likely to expand to businesses besides retailers.